august-of-wind/4-BandResistorCalculator/README.md

 I wrote this program so I would not have to refer to Resistor Color Code charts any more, and thought others could find it useful as well.

+I have released this under the MIT license - so have at it and use this if you find it useful!

 Enjoy!